300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Gordon Sumner is the true title of what well-known British musician?
+- Gordon Sumner is the true identify of what well-known British musician?

 - What’s the capital of Barbados?